jpype-project/jpype/doc/userguide.rst

   This special method invokes a dispatch whenever the class is called as a function.
 If an matching constructor is found a new Java instance is created and a Python handle to that instance is returned.
-In the case of primitive types, the constructor create a Java value with the exact type requested.
+In the case of primitive types, the constructor creates a Java value with the exact type requested.

 Get attribute
   The Python ``.`` operator gets an attribute from a class with a specified name.
 If no method or field exists a ``AttributeError`` will be raised.
-  For public static methods, the getattr will produce a Python descriptor which call be called to invoke the static method.
+  For public static methods, the getattr will produce a Python descriptor which can be called to invoke the static method.
 For public static fields, a Python descriptor will be produced that allows the field to be get or set depending on whether the field is final or not.
-Public instance methods and instance fields will produce a function that can be applied to a Java object to apply execute that method or access the field.
-The function accessor are non-virtual and thus they can provide access to behaviors that have been hidden by a derived class.
+Public instance methods and instance fields will produce a function that can be applied to a Java object to execute that method or access the field.
+Function accessors are non-virtual and thus they can provide access to behaviors that have been hidden by a derived class.

 Set attribute
-  In general, JPype forbids setting of attributes with the expectation on public non final fields.
+  In general, JPype only allows the setting of public non-final fields.
 If you attempt to set any attribute on an object that does not correspond to a settable field it will produce an ``AttributeError``.
 There is one exception to this rule.
 Sometime it is necessary to attach addition private meta data to classes and objects.
-Attempting to set attributes that begin with an underbar are consider to be Python private attributes and thus pass to Python to handle.
-This can be used to attach data to the Python instance of the variable.
-This data is invisible to Java and it retained only on the Python instance.
+Attributes that begin with an underbar are consider to be Python private attributes.
+Private attributes handled by the default Python attribute handler allowing these attributes to be attached to to attach data to the Python handle.
+This data is invisible to Java and it is retained only on the Python instance.
 Thus if an object with Python meta data is passed to Java and Java returns the object, the new Python handle will not contain any of the attached data as this data was lost when the object was passed to Java.

 ``class_`` Attribute
   For Java classes there is a special attribute called ``class``.
 This